Cloud Security

 Share

-A CISO at a UK fintech sends a vendor questionnaire response across the procurement table.
-SLSA Level 3, attested.
-The vendor's platform-engineering lead, sitting in the same meeting, quietly checks the CI logs on their phone.
+A CISO at a UK fintech slides a vendor questionnaire across the procurement table.
+The answer in the SLSA column is Level 3, attested.
+Two seats down, the vendor's platform-engineering lead has her phone tilted on her lap, scrolling the CI logs in another tab.
 Builds run on shared GitHub-hosted runners.
-Provenance is generated by an unaudited marketplace action.
-Two-party review on the release branch is configured but admin override has been used.
-Nothing verifies the provenance at deploy.
-The questionnaire answer is, in the engineering-honest reading, Level 1 with a manual approval gate.
+Provenance comes from a marketplace action nobody on the team has audited.
+Two-party review is configured on the release branch, but the admin-override path has been used three times this quarter.
+Nothing — nothing at all — verifies the provenance at deploy.
+The questionnaire answer, read honestly by the engineer who has to live with it, is Level 1 with a sign-off form on top.

 This is the median.
-The Supply-chain Levels for Software Artifacts framework — SLSA, pronounced "salsa" — was published by the OpenSSF to give organisations a shared vocabulary for build-pipeline maturity.
+The Supply-chain Levels for Software Artifacts framework — SLSA, pronounced salsa — is the vocabulary the OpenSSF gave the industry for talking about how mature a build pipeline really is.
 The framework is sound.
 The audit reality is that most questionnaires claim Level 2 or 3 and most pipelines do not enforce the controls those levels require.
-The piece below is the engineering-audit read.
+This piece is the engineering-audit read.

 Key takeaways